seanski/nashville-developers/README.md

   * You must create twitter and facebook apps and obtain the API keys from there
   * App uses Postgres DB by default, see installation docs for your platform

+##Create a new facebook app:
+Go to developers.facebook.com
+Create a new app
+For development, point app to localhost:3000
+Put the facebook key you get in the oauth.yml file.

 Install your bundle

 `bundle install`